Jordan Beaumont

 Summary

 I am a Registered Nutritionist (RNutr) (Public Health) and Fellow of the Higher Education Academy.
 I joined Sheffield Hallam in early 2021 as an Associate Lecturer, and was made full Lecturer within the Food and Nutrition group in August 2022.
-Within this role, I teach across a range of food and nutrition modules, particularly at postgraduate level, and supervise masters dissertation projects.
-I am also the Course Leader for the MSc Food Consumer Marketing and Product Development and co-lead of the Sheffield Hallam Appetite Research (SHARe) cluster.
-My research focusses on obesity and weight management, and explores novel interventions for weight management, the perceptions of health and obesity, and eating behaviours and appetite control.
-My PhD thesis explored the use of non-invasive brain stimulation (NIBS) techniques to modulate eating behaviours.
-I have previously worked as a Visiting Lecturer (Leeds Trinity University), and freelance nutritionist with specialism in weight management.
+Within this role, I teach across a range of food and nutrition modules, particularly at postgraduate level, and supervise dissertation projects.
+I am also the Recruitment Lead for the Division of Sustainable Futures and Supply Chain and lead of the Sheffield Hallam Appetite Research (SHARe) cluster.

 Teaching